kbruggeling/webshop-react-course/step2.md

 </html>
 ...
 ```
+\* We are writing in JSX here, a form of HTML. `{...}` let's us escape out of JSX back into TypeScript, letting us use the `children` variable here.
 - `mt-16` adds some space between the child pages and the top of the screen
 - `w-full` & `justify-items-center` cause the child page to be visible in the middle of the screen.